Mid-Canada Corridor

 The Mid-Canada Corridor is a strategic plan created by Canadian veteran and land-use planner Richard Rohmer, proposing massive development of Canadian land away from where most of the Canadian population is currently distributed.
 Intent for the plan was to develop Canada's access for extractive mineral industries distributed in currently inaccessible regions.
-The plan called for substantial government investment in transportation infrastructure, including a $0.7-1.2 billion (1960s $CAD) investment in 3,000-4,100 new miles of rail.
+The plan called for substantial government investment in transportation infrastructure, including a $0.7 billion–$1.2 billion (1960s $CAD) investment in 3,000-4,100 mi of railway.
 Original proposals highlighted future population centres of growth in Fort Smith, Flin Flon, Thunder Bay, Timmins and Labrador City.
 The plan was also developed in part to help facilitate population growth and immigration, with Rohmer suggesting Canada may see population growth of 100 million Canadians by 2070.
 Despite substantial initial interest from both public and private sectors, the plan was never implemented.

 History

 The conceptualization of the "middle north" as a concept was largely originated by Laval academic Louis-Edmond Hamelin, who among contemporaries developed the concept of "nordicity", which measures an extent of cultural northernness and capacity to support human settlement.
 While this academic focus had a role in the precipitation of the plan, the focus on development of the middle north as a topic is largely attributed to the private efforts of Mr. Rohmer by academic B.G.
 Vanderhill in assessing the topic of Mid-Canadian development generally.

 The plan was proposed by Richard Rohmer in approximately 1968.
 The plan was publicized through a series of conferences held by Rohmer's organizations, the Mid-Canada Development Corridor Foundation and Acres Limited.
 An initial conference was hosted at Lakehead University, with the Governor General and former Prime Minister Lester Pearson as supporters, with industry representation from Canadian Pacific and Canadian National railways, Air Canada and Bank of Montreal among others.
 A final report by 1971 was not well-received by new Prime Minister Pierre Trudeau and implementation was not pursued.